 Fighting the flu represents a new challenge every year because influenza viruses are constantly evolving.
-Some years, the vaccines are effective.
-Sometimes they miss the mark.
-But now Scott Hensley at the University of Pennsylvania and his colleagues have created a flu vaccine based on mRNA molecules — the same technique Moderna, and Pfizer, along with its partner BioNTech, used to make their widely used COVID-19 vaccines.
-The vaccine has produced antibody responses against all 20 known strains of influenza A and B in tests on mice, with the effectiveness lasting four months.
+But now Scott Hensley at the University of Pennsylvania and his colleagues have created a flu vaccine based on mRNA molecules — the same technique Moderna and Pfizer, along with its partner BioNTech, used to make their COVID-19 vaccines.
+The vaccine has produced antibody responses against all 20 known strains of influenza A and B in tests on mice, per New Scientist, with effectiveness lasting four months.
 The results were similar in tests on ferrets, fueling hopes the universal vaccine could work in humans, too.

 5. Changing an asteroid's trajectory

 If you've watched "Armageddon" or "Deep Impact" or some other movie about an asteroid threatening to wipe out life on Earth, relax.
 After its Double Asteroid Redirection Test (DART) mission, NASA has proven that it has the ability to deflect a giant space rock from colliding with our planet.
 NASA sent the 1,100-pound DART spacecraft slamming into a 525-foot-diameter asteroid, Dimorphos, at 14,000 miles per hour to see whether the impact force would be enough to change its trajectory.